 Markets in Malaga in July

-Arts and crafts – the Sunday at Muelle Uno takes place daily until 15 September from noon to 10pm.
+Arts and crafts – El Zoco market at Muelle Uno takes place every Sunday with socially distanced stalls from 5 to 11pm.

 Heads-up for August

 Although Malaga Fair has been cancelled, there are still plenty of events in the pipeline for August.
 Stay tuned to Guide to Malaga for all the details by signing up to our free newsletter.